zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Writing_Data_API.md

 ``string streamId``
 The stream identifier

 **Request Body**
 A serialized list of one or more events of the stream type

 **Response**
 The response includes a status code

 **_Notes_**
 This request will return an error if an event already exists for any index in the request.
 If any individual index encounters a problem, the entire operation is rolled back and no insertions are made.
-The streamId and index that caused the issue are included in the error response.
+The `streamId` and `index` that caused the issue are included in the error response.

 The events to be inserted must be formatted as a serialized JSON array of the stream's type.
 JSON arrays are comma-delimited lists of a type enclosed within square brackets.
 The following code shows a list of three WaveData events that are properly formatted for insertion.
 See the [OCS-Samples](https://github.com/osisoft/OCS-Samples) for the complete example.

-You can serialize your data using one of many available JSON serializers available at [Introducing JSON](http://json.org/index.html).

-For HTTP requests, the events to be inserted must be formatted as a serialized JSON array of type `T`.
-JSON arrays are comma-delimited lists of type `T` enclosed within square brackets.
-The following code shows a list  of three WaveData events that are properly formatted for insertion.
-See the SDS code samples for the complete WaveData example.
 ```json
 [
     {